Table of Contents

 3. Rose Water

-Rose Water is one of the best and natural witch hazel alternatives that you can use without any worry.
+Rose Water is one of the best most natural witch hazel alternatives that you can use without any worry.
 It is one of those very rare effective skin-care ingredients that doesn’t have any immediate side-effect on using every day.

 Being extremely soothing and mildly astringent, rose water should be your first go-to help in case of any skin problem.